You might think you’re invisible

 Hey there, I'm Jen.
 I help women overcome their self-doubt, bullshit expectations and internalized misogyny so they can get curious about what they really want and live, love and lead on their own terms.

-Rumor has it that I also not-so-secretly radicalize women to become social justice warriors hellbent on the existing power structure.
+(Rumor has it that I also not-so-secretly radicalize women to become social justice warriors.)

 With my clients, I hold a sacred space to go through the process to uncover their unique inner roadblocks.
 You'll learn to make peace with your inner critic, talk about what lights you up and what scares the hell out of you and clear what's holding you back.
 My process is a blend of wholehearted empathy, intuitive questioning, grounded motivation, and a sprinkle of magic that allows clients to access their feminine wisdom, build resiliency and step into authentic power.